milosz7/milosz7/README.md

 - 👋 Hi, I’m @milosz7
 - 👀 I’m interested in Machine Learning and Functional Programming
-- 🛠️ Technologies that I currently work with: Python, Scikit-Learn, Pandas, Elixir
+- 🛠️ Technologies that I currently work with: Python, Elixir

 <!---
 milosz7/milosz7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.